Jan 24, 2024 364 views

 You can buy good luck charms at the Mani Hall.
 There are various types, and the most popular are the “Yume Kano Mamori” (dream come true) and the “Sakura Mamori” (cherry blossom protection) with a cherry blossom charm.
 You can buy one for yourself to wish for safe travels, but the charms in cute colors will also be appreciated as gifts.

-The handmade dumplings come in four varieties: shiratama, mugwort, pumpkin, and purple sweet potato.
+The handmade dumplings come in three varieties: shiratama, mugwort and pumpkin.

-You can have the dumplings topped with your choice of three types of sauce: soybean flour, soy sauce, or soy sauce with soy sauce.
+You can have the dumplings topped with your choice of two types of sauce: soy sauce or miso.

 Maniden also sells cute good luck charms.
 Japanese lucky charms are said to ward off evil and bring grace of God.
 It is recommended to buy one for yourself or as a souvenir.